msolli/proletarian/README.md

 ### Job Handler

-The _job handler_ for a job-type is the function that the Proletarian queue worker invokes when a job of that type is pulled off the queue.
+The _job handler_ is the function that the Proletarian queue worker invokes when a job is pulled off the queue.
+You implement this function and pass it to `worker/create-queue-worker` when setting up the Queue Worker.

-You implement the job handler by implementing the `proletarian.job/handle!` multimethod with the job-type as dispatch-value.
-The job-type is a Clojure keyword (optionally namespaced).
-You provide this as the second argument to `proletarian.job/enqueue!` when enqueueing a job.
+The function is invoked with two arguments:
+* `job-type` – the job type as a Clojure keyword (as provided to `job/enqueue!`).
+* `payload` - the job's payload (again, as provided to `job/enqueue!`)

+Your handler function must itself handle the logic of dispatching the different job types to appropriate handler functions (see [examples/c/example_c](./examples/c/example_c) for an example of this).
+It's also useful to have system state available in this function.
+It should contain references to stateful objects and functions that you need for the job to do its work.
+Examples of this could be things like database and other (Elasticsearch, Redis) connections, and runtime configuration.

 ```clojure
 (require '[proletarian.job :as job])